Così fan tutte

 Director: James Alexander

-Approximate running time is 3 hours with one intermission.
+Approximate running time is 3 hours and 10 minutes, including one intermission.

 Love is never a sure bet.

 With a name that practically screams “master manipulator,” the cynical Don Alfonso goads two friends into making a not-so-friendly wager.
 Its outcome will either defend the virtue of the two sisters they love, or expose a duplicitous streak supposedly inherent in all women.
-Unknown to their brides-to-be, a battle of the sexes has begun, and the two men set out to test the faithfulness of their fiancées, but end up tempting Fate in the process.
+Unknown to their brides-to-be, a battle of the sexes has begun.
+The two men set out to test the faithfulness of their fiancées, but end up tempting Fate in the process.

 In the midst of madcap machismo and pre-feminist farce, we find Mozart in Monte Carlo, sipping mojitos, reveling in the mischief, and leaving the rest of us to marvel at his musical masterpiece.